 In AI customer service automation, NLP is what powers chatbots, classifies tickets, suggests replies, and even flags urgent issues based on tone.
 It goes beyond keywords and starts interpreting intent.

-Businesses also use NLP to scan contracts, extract clauses, or tag sensitive content in internal files.
+Businesses also use natural language processing tools to scan contracts, extract clauses, or tag sensitive content in internal files.
 When built into ai automation platforms, it helps teams stay ahead of requests without relying on keyword matching alone.

 And since NLP keeps improving with more data, the results only get better over time.